mackkv/mackkv.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student and research assisstant at Clarkson University in the <a href="https://cosine.clarkson.edu/">CoSiNe Lab</a>.
+I am a PhD student and research assisstant at in the <a href="https://cosine.clarkson.edu/">CoSiNe Lab</a> Clarkson University.
+My focus is on various topics in Signal Processing and Communications.
+I have also worked on engineering education projects, with a focus on using mobile apps as tools for learning.